Sri Lanka closes schools, limits work amid fuel shortage

 The government has been struggling to find money to pay for the importation of fuel, gas and other essentials in recent months as the Indian Ocean island nation is on the brink of bankruptcy.

-Its economic woes have brought on a political crisis, with the government facing widespread protests and unrest.
+Its economic woes have brought on a political crisis, with the government facing widespread protests.

+President Gotabaya Rajapaksa swore in nine cabinet ministers Friday, raising the total number to thirteen as he attempts to stabilize the government after a string of resignations.

+The new ministers include four independent lawmakers, three from the ruling and two from the main opposition.
+Four ruling party lawmakers were appointed as cabinet ministers last week.

 For months, Sri Lankans have endured long lines to buy those essentials, most of which come from abroad.
 Shortages of hard currency have also hindered imports of raw materials for manufacturing and worsened inflation.